 - no comments

 It’s good business practice to manage expenses carefully.
 Even a successful, cash-rich business should be meticulous about how they’re spending money.
 (Often that is how they become cash-rich and successful in the first place).
-A business which is short of cash or is forecasting losses needs even closer oversight.
+A business that is short of cash or is forecasting losses needs even closer oversight.

 Enter the humble Expense Report, one of the tools used to manage expenses.